Future Games: Background

 After founder and original bandleader Peter Green departed Fleetwood Mac in May 1970, the remaining members recorded the album Kiln House, with bassist John McVie's wife Christine Perfect being a major collaborator during the sessions.
 She was soon promoted to full-time membership as the band's keyboardist, and began writing and singing her own material with them.
 While the band was touring the Kiln House album, guitarist and vocalist Jeremy Spencer abruptly quit the band in February 1971 to join the Children of God, a Christian new religious movement founded by David Berg.
 Fleetwood Mac held auditions for a replacement and eventually selected Bob Welch after hearing his demo tape.

 Welch had been suggested by Judy Wong, who was the band's secretary.
 He was living in Paris at the time following the dissolution of his band Head West when he received a phone call from Wong to determine if he was interested in joining Fleetwood Mac.
 Welch met with Fleetwood at a local train station and was driven to the band's Benifold communal house.
 For the audition process, Welch stayed with the band for a few days where he socialised with them and played some of his songs.
 The band asked Welch to join after his third visit to Benifold.
 New Musical Express reported that Welch had joined Fleetwood Mac in April 1970.
 The band did some live performances with him in June and began work on Future Games that same month.

 Without Spencer's Chicago blues and 1950s rock and roll leanings, the band moved further away from blues and closer to the melodic pop sound that would finally break them into America four years later.
-McVie recalled in a 1988 interview that the band encountered difficulties in recording "Sands of Time", which she attributed to the structural complexity of the song and the expectation of playing it from start to finish without making any mistakes.
+Christine McVie recalled in a 1988 interview that the band encountered difficulties in recording "Sands of Time", which she attributed to the structural complexity of the song and the expectation of playing it from start to finish without making any mistakes.
 She believed that "Kirwan was a real disciplinarian" and said that they were required to play these songs "perfectly".
 Welch's primary guitar at the time was a Gibson ES-345, which he played on the record along with a Fender Stratocaster.

 After the band completed the album and submitted it to Reprise Records, the record label refused to release an album with only seven songs and demanded that they record an eighth.
 "What a Shame" was recorded hastily as a jam to fulfill this request.